idalz/mobile-price-classification/README.md

 #### About Page

-The about page offers detailed information about the project, including its purpose, the underlying neural network model used for prediction, and a description of the dataset utilized for training the model.
+The about page offers detailed information about the project, including its purpose, the underlying classification model used for prediction, and a description of the dataset utilized for training the model.

 ![About Page](static/images/about_page_img.png)
 *Figure 3: About Page*

-These pages collectively provide users with an intuitive and interactive experience, facilitating easy exploration of the application's capabilities and insights into car price predictions.
+These pages collectively provide users with an intuitive and interactive experience, facilitating easy exploration of the application's capabilities and insights into mobile price predictions.

 ---